dk14/wolfram-mega/docs/oracles.md

 Every capability can have its own endpoint or they can share.

-If oracle provides facts through messengers, blockchain or any other means (inluding `fact-missing` report as a hack), then it must be able to manually or chat-bot-automatically send `commitment` and eventually `fact` as json in response to `fact-request`.
+If oracle provides facts through messengers, blockchain or any other means (including `fact-missing` report as a hack), then it must be able to manually or chat-bot-automatically send `commitment` and eventually `fact` as json in response to `fact-request`.

 **Commitments are signed and legally binding.
 Oracle can be reported for not fulfilling (or misfulfilling) the commitment it made.**